philsturgeon/phil.tech/src/content/prioritizing-api-ecosystem-maturity.md

 Then I set to work writing automated tooling which would sniff for as much of this as possible, creating a tool called "Speccy", which has now been replaced with [Spectral](https://stoplight.io/spectral).

-Custom rules can be created using a simple DSL, and you can even create custom functons with JavaScript when that DSL is not enough, meaning rules like this could be made:
+Custom rules can be created using a simple DSL, and you can even create custom functions with JavaScript when that DSL is not enough, meaning rules like this could be made:

 - This endpoint is missing a `Cache-Control` header.
 - This API description has three different versions in it, please deprecate the oldest.